kal3nk/FED/README.md

   - Use left-aligned text for left-to-right (LTR) languages, and right-aligned text for right-to-left (RTL) languages.
 (In het Engels is het LTR en in het Japans is het RTL.)

   ### Global Code
+  - Provide a unique title for each page or view.
+(Er zijn unieke titles voor iedere pagina.)
   - Ensure that viewport zoom is not disabled.
+(Het is enabled.)
-  - Use landmark elements to indicate important content regions
+  - Use landmark elements to indicate important content regions.
   - Ensure a linear content flow.
+(Wordt tabindex gebruikt met alleen maar 0 en -1 als waardes.)
   - Avoid using the autofocus attribute.
+(Er is geen autofocuse attribute.)

   ### Lists
   - Use list elements (ol, ul, and dl elements) for list content.
+(Worden ol's en ul's gebruikt.)

   ### Controls
   - Use the a element for links.
+(Worden a href= elements gebruikt.)
   - Ensure that links are recognizable as links.
 (Het wordt onderlijnd of er is een animatie zichtbaar.)
   - Use the button element for buttons.
 (Buttons worden gebruikt.)
   - Identify links that open in a new tab or window.
 (Alleen maar links die leiden naar andere websites openen in een nieuwe tab, en deze zijn makkelijk te onderscheiden van andere links.)